Jinitha-ps/Exploratory_Data_Analysis_Projects/README.md

 # **🛠️ Technologies Used**

-🐍 Python ,  📊 Pandas,  🔢 NumPy,  📈 Matplotlib,  📉 Seaborn ,  📓 Jupyter Notebook,  📂 Excel / CSV
+🐍 Python — Core programming language used for data analysis and data processing

+📊 Pandas — Data manipulation and analysis library for handling structured datasets

+🔢 NumPy — Numerical computing library for mathematical operations

+📈 Matplotlib — Data visualization library for creating charts and graphs

+📉 Seaborn — Statistical data visualization library for advanced visualizations

+📓 Jupyter Notebook — Interactive environment for data analysis and experimentation

+📂 Excel / CSV — Common data sources used for analysis